Traceable mixnets

 \section{Abstract}

 We introduce the notion of \emph{traceable mixnets}.
 In a traditional mixnet, multiple mix-servers jointly permute and decrypt a list of ciphertexts to produce a list of plaintexts, along with a proof of correctness, such that the association between individual ciphertexts and plaintexts remains completely hidden.
 However, in many applications, the privacy-utility tradeoff requires answering some specific queries about this association, without revealing any information beyond the query result.
-We consider queries of the following type: $a)$ given a ciphertext in the mixnet input list, whether it encrypts one of a given subset of plaintexts in the output list, and $b)$ given a plaintext in the mixnet output list, whether it is a decryption of one of a given subset of ciphertexts in the input list.
+We consider queries of the following types: a) given a ciphertext in the mixnet input list, whether it encrypts one of a given subset of plaintexts in the output list, and b) given a plaintext in the mixnet output list, whether it is a decryption of one of a given subset of ciphertexts in the input list.
 Traceable mixnets allow the mix-servers to jointly prove answers to the above queries to a querier such that neither the querier nor a threshold number of mix-servers learn any information beyond the query result.
-If the querier is not corrupted, the corrupted mix-servers do not even learn the query result.
-We propose a construction of a traceable mixnet using novel distributed zero-knowledge proofs of \emph{set membership} and a related primitive we introduce called \emph{reverse set membership}.
-Although the set membership problem has been studied in the single-prover setting, the main challenge in our distributed setting lies in making sure that none of the mix-servers learn the association between ciphertexts and plaintexts during the proof.
-Our construction is faster than existing techniques by at least one order of magnitude.
+Further, if the querier is not corrupted, the corrupted mix-servers do not even learn the query result.
+We first comprehensively formalise these security properties of traceable mixnets and then propose a construction of traceable mixnets using novel distributed zero-knowledge proofs (ZKPs) of set membership and of a statement we call reverse set membership.
+Although set membership has been studied in the single-prover setting, the main challenge in our distributed setting lies in making sure that none of the mix-servers learn the association between ciphertexts and plaintexts during the proof.
+We implement our distributed ZKPs and show that they are faster than state-of-the-art by at least one order of magnitude.

 \keywords{verifiable mixnets; traceability; distributed zero-knowledge proofs; set membership; reverse set membership}